We are suffering an epidemic of body anxiety and body shame.

 When we look at little kids and how they operate with their bodies, it becomes clear that Body Peace is our natural state.
 Little kids do not worry if their bodies are good enough or lovable enough.

-Little kids are concerned about food when they are hungry, but they don’t get caught up worrying about food all the time, obsessing about what they can’t eat, and wondering if they are eating the right thing or the right amount.
+Instead, little kids are concerned about food when they are hungry.
+But they don’t get caught up worrying about food all the time, obsessing about what they can’t eat, and wondering if they are eating the right thing or the right amount.
 Little kids love to move and explore and try new things.

 It is only as kids get older and they become aware of other people’s opinions of their bodies or their food intake that they start to become disconnected from their own body wisdom and peace.
 (I remember this happening to me in about fourth grade.
 For many girls today, it is happening at a much younger age.)